 - Aftercare planning.

-Depending on the program, services may may include auxiliary treatments such as meditation, yoga, relaxation techniques, and other holistic therapies.
-Faith-based inpatient programs may offer prayer circles and religious meetings on top of the standard treatment.
+Depending on the specific program, services may include adjunct treatments such as meditation, yoga, relaxation techniques, and other holistic therapies.
+Faith-based inpatient programs may host prayer circles and religious meetings on top of the standard treatment.
 It all depends on the rehab's individual treatment philosophy.

-In general, an inpatient facility provides more intensive treatment and may be more suitable for someone with a severe Xanax addiction, an addiction to more than one substance, a history of treatment drop-outs, a co-occurring medical condition, a mental health condition, or a special medical consideration, such as pregnancy.
+In general, an inpatient facility is able to provide relatively intensive treatment and may be more suitable for someone with a severe Xanax addiction, an addiction to more than one substance, a history of treatment drop-outs, a co-occurring medical condition, a mental health condition, or a special medical consideration, such as pregnancy.

 Addiction and Tolerance

-Addiction is not the same as tolerance, which means that a person requires higher or more frequent doses of Xanax to achieve the desired effects.
-This can occur in a clinical setting for someone who is taking Xanax to manage panic attacks or anxiety.
-It can also occur when someone is abusing Xanax in order to experience a euphoric or calming effect.
-People tend to take more and more Xanax in attempts to overcome this tolerance.
-Although overdosing on Xanax alone isn't common, it can still occur in someone who takes extremely high doses of Xanax to experience the desired effects or in someone who combines Xanax with other central nervous system (CNS) depressants, such as opioids or alcohol.
+Though it is one of the diagnostic criteria for a substance use disorder, tolerance alone isn't enough to indicate the presence of an addiction.
+The phenomenon of tolerance means that a person requires higher or more frequent doses of a substance—in this case, Xanax—to achieve the desired effects.
+To some extent, this can occur even in someone taking Xanax in a therapeutic capacity to manage panic attacks or anxiety.
+However, it is even more likely to develop when someone is abusing Xanax in excess of prescribed dosing guidelines in order to experience a euphoric or calming effect.
+People may begin to take more and more Xanax in attempts to overcome their growing tolerance.
+Although overdosing on Xanax alone isn't common, it is more likely in someone using extremely high doses or in someone who combines Xanax with sedating or respiratory depressing drugs, such as opioids or alcohol.
 People often combine Xanax with other substances to amplify or enhance the high.
 Some overdose signs include:2

 - Extreme drowsiness.